-

 Read More-

-In the midst of shopping, decorating, card writing, cooking and baking … before you get frazzled and frayed in the days leading up to Christmas, I want to share an old story with you…..
-Some time ago there was an American missionary living in a very remote, tiny African village.
-The young woman was a […]
+There are souls in this world who have the gift of finding joy everywhere, and leaving it behind them when they go. ― Frederick William Faber In the midst of shopping, decorating, card writing, cooking and baking … before you get frazzled and frayed in the days leading up to Christmas, I want to sha

 Read More Metro Phoenix ranks No. 3 among most cooled down housing markets